DOC-REF: FRC-2026-04-28Rev 04 / 2026

 FedRAMP Authorization Cost2026 Budget Reference

 A vendor-neutral budget worksheet for cloud service providers planning federal authorization.
-Three impact levels, four authorization paths, and a complete cost-component breakdown.
+Three impact levels, two live authorization paths, and a complete cost-component breakdown.

 AUTHORIZEDATOREF / 2026COST BRIEF